SINTEFMedtek/libromocc/README.md

 ### Contributors

-libromocc is developed at [SINTEF Digital](http://www.sintef.no).
-This work has been partially funded by the Research Council of Norway under grant number 270941.
+libromocc is developed at [SINTEF Digital](http://www.sintef.no), and the work has been partially funded by the Research Council of Norway under grant number 270941.